cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - blockchain cloud for unlimited data publishing.

-## algo for state full miner on wifi, plug:
+## steps for state full miner: require wifi and plug to download full history, mising wifi or plug will fall to normal user mode
 0. open wake-lock and wifi-lock
 1. random walk connecting one relay;
 2. random walk connecting one miner from miner discovery list from statechain;